 Potential impacts created by the Proposed Plan are considered temporary and constructionrelated.
-The Proposed Plan site currently contains three 60-foot wide private landing strips, known as the Boron air field.
-Currently, Kiewit is leasing the Proposed Plan site from the landowner and the landowner will be allowed to re-grade the existing air strips for private use after reclamation is complete.
-Given the proximity of the Proposed Plan site to the existing SR-58 alignment and the fact that most of the land is undeveloped, the conclusions drawn in the Land Use Section of the Final EIR/EIS remain accurate and unchanged by this Addendum.
+The Proposed Plan Site is vacant, and the adjacent properties are mostly vacant with past disturbances; a solar generating project is located approximately 0.25-mile north of the site.
+Given the proximity of the Proposed Plan site to the existing SR-58 alignment and the fact that most of the surrounding land is undeveloped, the conclusions drawn in the Land Use Section of the Final EIR/EIS remain accurate and unchanged by this Addendum.
 The Proposed Plan will not have any new or more severe significant land use impacts as compared to the original Project with approval of a CUP for mining and reclamation.